 A Lead Workflow is a series of tasks that you do in the course of taking a new lead to the point of becoming an active, booked job.
 This to-do list of items will let you know what needs to be done and when it needs to be done during your entire sales process.
 The tasks in the Lead Workflow work in conjunction with various stages of the lead's life cycle.
+You can also trigger automated emails and questionnaires to be sent at designated times in the workflow.

 First, let's take a look at how to build a Lead Workflow.
 Then we'll discuss how to use it on a job.